sandipautane/mid-capstone/README.md

+## Ablation Runs

-This folder contains the google colab notebook runs for ablation run studies on **Tiny ImageNet** dataset so that we are able to access the tecchniques that need to be applied on ImageNet 1k.
+This folder contains the google colab notebook runs for ablation run studies on **Tiny ImageNet** dataset so that we are able to access the techniques that need to be applied on ImageNet 1k.

 Following Notebooks are added: